Our mission is to learn, serve, and love.

-Thank you for visiting our website and getting to know us!
 We are located in the heart of Springfield, directly across from Missouri State University on the corner of Grand and National.
-The heart of UHBC has always been to serve and minister to the community.
+UHBC has always been a group of people who serve and minister to the community.
 We believe that Jesus told his followers to love God, love others, and make disciples, and we strive to do that on a daily basis.

 If you're new to the Ozarks or looking for a church home, we think you'll find friendly people here to welcome you, so come join us!